JetBrains/teamcity-documentation/topics/creating-and-editing-projects.md

 Provide a password or token if access to the repository requires authentication.

 </td></tr></table>

 3\.
 Click __Proceed__.
 TeamCity will configure the rest of settings for you.
- * it will determine the type of the VCS repository, auto\-configure VCS repository settings, and suggest the project and build configuration names:
+ * it will determine the type of the VCS repository, autoconfigure VCS repository settings, and suggest the project and build configuration names:
  * the project, build configuration and VCS root will be created automatically
  * TeamCity will add a VCS build trigger.
  * TeamCity will attempt to autodetect build steps: Ant, NAnt, Gradle, Maven, MSBuild, Visual Studio solution files, PowerShell, Xcode project files, Rake, and IntelliJ IDEA projects.